 Context Diagram

 This is one area that was more parochially visited than innovatively created.
 The major context under consideration in this case was in terms of computing software.
 The MentorPal “lives inside” the PAL3 program (Personal Assistant for Life Long Learning) (Swartout, 2016), which is a Navy project designed to make access to interactive training assets easier for hand-held, portable computers.
-It also involves an animated avatar that aids is directing the student to the appropriate modules, tracking progress, forming teams, and producing records for the supervisory personnel.
+It also involves an animated agent that aids is directing the student to the appropriate modules, tracking progress, forming teams, and producing records for the supervisory personnel.
 It both provided capabilities to MentorPal, but at the same time, added requirements, e.g. need for network connectivity.
 Other contexts may have been missed, again emphasizing the need to follow the formal process.

 Articulating Requirements